 However, while there is an ideal model and ideal proportions, the grading of diamonds is still subjective and will vary between laboratories and individual graders.
 There are two key reasons for this:

-- The adjustments made to the Tolkowsky model varies slightly between laboratories even though they are very similar.
+- The adjustments made to the Tolkowsky model vary slightly between laboratories, even though they are very similar.

 - The grading of the diamond cut is carried out by people.
-While assisted by modern technology the final assessment and grade is still set by a human.
+While assisted by modern technology, the final assessment and grade are still set by a human.
 And humans are inherently imperfect.

 Should I worry about the diamond cut grading variance?

-In short: No. The most reputable laboratories have stringent guidelines and standards.
+In short: Not too much.
+The most reputable diamond grading laboratories have stringent guidelines and standards.
 The variation between the top laboratories and their grading is only very slight.
 Aiming for an ideal or excellent cut coupled with a visual inspection looking at the HD images, you can rest assured that you will get a high-quality stone (visit Clean Origin, Ritani, or James Allen to ensure access to HD diamond images).
 As you can read below, you have to be aware that GIA’s top grade is Excellent while AGS and IGI have a further tier called Ideal.

 Who evaluates the cut?

 Grading laboratories carry out the grading of the lab-grown diamond cut.
-The most well-known and the inventor of the 4Cs is the Gemological Institute Of America (GIA).
+The most well-known grading institute, and inventor of the 4Cs, is the Gemological Institute Of America (GIA).
 Another often-used grading lab, in particular in the US, is the American Gem Society (AGS).
 Lastly, the International Gemological Institute (IGI) has established itself as the premier grader of lab-grown diamonds.
 The reason is that they grade lab-created stones in more detail than, for example, GIA does.